JetBrains/teamcity-documentation/topics/upgrade-notes.md

 Due to the implementation of [](what-s-new-in-teamcity.md#Podman+Support), the following changes were made:

 * The "Docker Wrapper" extension was renamed to [](container-wrapper.md).
-* The "Docker Support" build feature was renamed to [](container-support.md).
 * The "Docker Info" tab on the [](build-results-page.md) was renamed to "Container Info".
 * Adding the [](container-wrapper.md) build feature to a build configuration no longer applies the `docker.server.version exists` agent requirement.
+Instead, TeamCity now defines the `docker.server.osType exists` condition.
+This property is synchronized with `podman.osType` so that agents with Podman installed instead of Docker are compatible with this new requirement.

 ### Miscellaneous Updates